 Due to the often limited space in backland plots, efficient and thoughtful layout planning is essential.
 Below are the typical layout approaches:

-Access & parking provision should ideally be placed to the front of properties, often shared in the case of smaller developments, ensuring there is enough space for gardens and amenity space at the rear.
+Access & parking provision should ideally be placed at the front of properties, often shared in the case of smaller developments, ensuring there is enough space for gardens and amenity space at the rear.

 Replacement of Bungalow with x2 Family Homes – Twin Houses